-The best place to start is with Frank Freitas I, the Azorean immigrant who arrived in New England in the 1860s.
+The story of the Freitas family in America begins with Frank Freitas I, the Azorean immigrant who arrived in New England in the 1860s.
 (To distinguish between this Frank Freitas and the three who came after him, we’ll identify them as Frank I, Frank II, etc.)

 Frank’s story might seem unusual — a poor, uneducated man from a tiny island in the Atlantic makes his way to America, and then all the way across it in the post-Civil War era — but as we’ll see in the chapters ahead, his story is fairly typical of Azorean men of the mid-nineteenth century.
 Less is known about his wife, Mary Swazey, who was also from the Azores, but tracing Frank’s life may give us some insight into her, too, as her father’s immigration experience may have been similar to Frank’s.